 Besides the familial predispositions, much evidence points to a major role of environmental factors in the disease pathogenesis.
-More than 60% of identical twins affected by T1DM are discordant for the disease and most of the non-diabetic twins lack islet cell autoantibodies.
-Over the past 3 decades, the disease frequency is on a steep rise in Western countries that cannot be explained by the accumulation of the susceptible genes.
-Africans, who dominate the tropics, and Chinese, both have low frequencies of the susceptible genes and low incidence rates of T1DM (75), except where there has been a high rate of Caucasian genetic admixture.

-More persuasively, migrants from countries with low hygiene and low incidence rates of T1DM to countries with high hygiene and high incidence become as susceptible as the natives within a generation (160).
-Animals reared in sterile environments have early onsets and increased frequencies of diabetes while those infected with a variety of micro-organisms and parasites become protected (161-165).
-The hygiene hypothesis was proposed.
-A strong causal relationship between prevailing level of community hygiene, especially with respect to drinking water and the dramatic increase in the incidence of autoimmune diseases such as T1DM in the modern world, has been referred to as the hygiene hypothesis.
+More than 60% of identical twins affected by T1DM are discordant for the disease and most of the non diabetic twins lack islet cell autoantibodies.
+The disease frequency is on a steep rise in Western countries over the past 3 decades that cannot be explained by the accumulation of the susceptible genes.
+Africans, who dominate the tropics, and Chinese, both have low frequencies of the susceptible genes and low incidence rates of T1DM, except where there has been a high rate of Caucasian genetic admixture.
+More persuasively, migrants from countries with low hygiene and low incidence rates of T1DM to countries with high hygiene and high incidence become as susceptible as the natives within a generation .
+Animals reared in sterile environments have early onsets and increased frequencies of diabetes while those infected with a variety of micro-organisms and parasites become protected.
+155-159 The hygiene hypothesis proposed a strong causal relationship between prevailing level of community hygiene, especially with respect to drinking water and the dramatic increase in the incidence of autoimmune diseases such as T1DM in the modern world, has been referred to as the hygiene hypothesis.